exponea/exponea-xamarin-sdk/documentation/ANDROID_PUSH.md

 ## Silent push notifications
 Exponea web app allows you to set up silent push notifications that are not displayed to the user.
-The SDK tracks `campaign` event when the push notification is delivered, just like for regular notifications.
+The SDK tracks the` campaign` event when the push notification is delivered, just like for regular notifications.
 There is no opening for those notifications, but if you have set up extra data in the payload, the SDK will call `NotificationDataCallback` as described in [Handling notification payload extra data](#handling-notification-payload-extra-data).

 ## Manual tracking of Push Notifications
 If you decide to deactivate the automatic push notification or wish to track push notifications from other providers, you can still track events manually.